puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 While the cowsay command you installed in the previous quest runs once and exits, Pasture is intended to be run as a service.
-A Pasture process will run in the background and listem for any incoming requests on its designated port.
+A Pasture process will run in the background and listen for any incoming requests on its designated port.
 Because our agent node is running CentOS 7, we'll use the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service manager to handle our Pasture process.
 Although some packages set up their own service unit files, Pasture does not.
 It's easy enough to use a `file` resource to create your own.
 This service unit